Analysis

 By Hernan Adasme

 Alongside quantitatively documenting plague outbreaks in Early Modern London, the Bills of Mortality also provide textual descriptions of causes of death.
 The Death by Numbers project is transcribing and making available to the public not only the plague numbers but also dozens of recorded causes of death found in the verso of the bills, which include accidents, killings, suicides, and drownings.
 This will eventually create a considerable –although not massive– corpus of textual data suitable for the application of several text analysis techniques, as a way to automate the extraction of information.
+For this blog post, I am using three datasets on causes of death compiled by the Death by Numbers transcription team.
+The first dataset covers the period from 1636 to 1649, the second from 1649 to 1659, and the third from 1659 to 1677.
+It’s important to note that while these datasets cover most years within these ranges, there are some gaps in the data.

 A Deadly Decade: Yearly Plague Spikes in Early Modern London between 1638-1647